 Adam Lane always knew what he wanted to be when he grew up… a star!
 Then, it happened.
 Not all at once.
 From a young age he was a musical genius.
 At infancy he was surrounded by instruments – synths, drums, guitars, piano, strings…

 He took off.
-He’s world famous, has been for some time.
-Not Justin Bieber big, maybe, but near there.
-Each project he did got more ambitious.
+He’s world famous, and has been for some time.
+Not Justin Bieber big, maybe.
+But near there.
+Each of his projects got more ambitious.
 He wrote hit pop songs, and for a long time that was enough.
 Now he is 21 and he’s written some seriously angry raps, but he could never publish them.
 Not through his label anyway.
-He’s going indie.
+So he’s rumoured to be going indie.
 But the project isn’t ready yet.
-He’s working on it, it has to be perfect.
+He’s working on it; it has to be perfect.
 Then he will win.
 Then he will show his true self.

 In his head he divides his life into pre- and post- music career.
 Pre-music career is his childhood, his real childhood, full of its own struggles and pains but unmolested and somehow secret.
 In his head it’s like a Narnia or Tom’s Secret Garden, a safe place he likes to visit often.
 Then that melted and shifted into his post-fame life, first slowly, then all at once.
 Since then it’s been a wild merry-go-round of lights and sounds.
 Having all his desires met and then exceeded and new desires to replace them.
 He feels he’s coped with fame better than some others – he’s always been a narcissist at heart and initially had an “i’ve got nothing to hide” attitude.
 “I don’t know what they’re complaining about”, he’d proclaim.
 “I love seeing myself in the newspaper”.
 In the newspaper and the gossip magazine and on the billboards and on TV until he can’t see himself in the mirror any more.